-Yet, with jurisdiction of over many different products, this small agency has a monstrous task.
-This challenge is heightened by the fact that, over the past two decades, CPSC has suffered the deepest cuts to its budget and staff of any health and safety agency.
+With jurisdiction over many different products, this small agency has a monstrous task.
+This challenge is heightened by the fact that, over the past two decades, CPSC has suffered the deepest cuts to its budget and staff of any health and safety agency.3

 In 1974, when CPSC was created, the agency was appropriated \$34.7 million and 786 FTEs.
-Now 32 years later, the agency's budget has not kept up with inflation, has not kept up with its deteriorating infrastructure, has not kept up with increasing data collection needs, has not kept up with the fast paced changes occurring in consumer product development, and has not kept pace with the vast increase in the number of consumer products on the market.
-CPSC's staff has suffered severe and repeated cuts during the last two decades, falling from a high of 978 employees in 1980 to just 401 for this next fiscal year.
-This is a loss of almost 60%.
+Now 32 years later, the agency's budget has not kept up with inflation, has not kept up with its deteriorating infrastructure, has not kept up with increasing data collection needs, has not kept up with the fast paced changes occurring in consumer

+3 See Appendix 1, at the end of this document.